Ewogijk/runeOS/CONTRIBUTING.md

 >
 > Following step requires sudo privileges to format the OS image and mount it to copy files over.
 If you feel
-> uncomfortable running Brokkr with those privileges, take a look at the 'Manual Build' section first to verify what
+> uncomfortable running Brokkr with sudo privileges, take a look at the 'Manual Build' section first to verify what
 > Brokkr does under hood.
 >